TedHusted/awake/awake.md/awake.md

 “Tessa, why don’t skeletons fight each other?”

-“Because they don’t have the guts?”
-Tessa says automatically, feeling confused.
+“Because they don’t have the guts?” says Tessa, feeling confused.

 “Hey, I came here to test a game with you.
 Are you ready to slay some monsters with me?”

-Tessa shrugged her shoulders, and says, “OK, I’d love that, actually.”
+Tessa shrugged her shoulders.
+“OK, I’d love that, actually.”

 The Ally character nods.
 “Follow my lead.
 We can work together on this mythic quest.”